Table of Contents

 The fastest way to lose a client's attention is to give them a report that feels like work.

-It creates friction if your report layout is dense, cluttered, or filled with unexplained metrics.
-And busy clients don’t have the time (or patience) to decode it.
+If your report layout is dense, cluttered, or filled with unexplained metrics, it creates friction.
+And busy clients don't have the time or the patience to decode it.

 The solution?
-Structure your reports like you would a good story—one with a clear beginning, middle, and end.
-It should guide the client through the performance data, highlight what matters most, and leave them with a sense of clarity.
+Structure your reports the way you'd structure a good story, with a clear beginning, middle, and end.
+Guide the client through the performance data, highlight what matters most, and leave them with a sense of clarity.

-Open with an executive summary or visual snapshot.
-This might include top-line metrics, key wins, and short commentary on what worked (and what didn’t).
+Open with an executive summary section or visual snapshot.
+This might include top-line metrics, key wins, and short commentary on what worked and what didn't.

-2. Use clear section headings and logical flow
+7. Use clear section headings and a logical flow

-Break the report into consistent, labeled sections like:
+Break the report into consistent, labeled sections such as:

 Overview / Executive Summary